Gene McHugh, EdD, Audiologist

 microscope with its excellent - fiber optic- illumination and

-magnification, the decision on the most effective
+to ear my patient's ears, the decision on the most effective

 method for exams and CM was clear.
-Most of all, both hands

 I have been using an operating